ad-freiburg/elevant/README.md

     python3 link_benchmark_entities.py <experiment_name> nif <path_to_nif_linking_results_file> -b <benchmark_name>
 This will transform the linking results into the json format described above.

-Run `python3 link_benchmark_entities.py -h` for more information on the command line options.

 #### Link Multiple Benchmarks with Multiple Linkers
 You can use the Makefile to link multiple benchmarks using multiple linkers with one command.